 Aid Thoughts is yet another blog on international development, economics and foreign aid.
 All views expressed here are solely our own and do not necessarily represent the views of our employers (or universities).

 Matt Collin is the creator of Aid Thoughts.
-Currently a Postdoctoral Fellow at the Center for Global Development Europe and a research officer at the Centre for the Study of African Economies, based in the Department of Economics at the University of Oxford, where his research interests include land rights, urbanisation, ethnicity and child development.
+Currently a Research Fellow at the Center for Global Development Europe and a research officer at the Centre for the Study of African Economies, based in the Department of Economics at the University of Oxford, where his research interests include land rights, urbanisation, ethnicity and child development.